ESMValGroup/ESMValCore/doc/quickstart/configure.rst

 ``input_dir`` and ``input_file`` with the values supplied in the recipe.
-ESMValCore will try to automatically fill in the values for institute, frequency, and modeling_realm based on the information provided in the CMOR tables and/or ``config-developer.yml`` when reading the recipe.
+ESMValCore will try to automatically fill in the values for institute, frequency, and modeling_realm based on the information provided in the CMOR tables and/or extra_facets_ when reading the recipe.
 If this fails for some reason, these values can be provided in the recipe too.

 The data directory structure of the CMIP projects is set up differently at each site.
 As an example, the CMIP6 directory path on BADC would be: